eve70a/CONTACT/README.md

 interface for integration in multi-body simulation software.
 The quality of Finite Elements, at one thousandth  of the computation time needed.

+## Requirements

+Compilation currently requires use of the Intel Fortran compiler, mainly because of the use of the Math Kernel Library (Intel MKL) for FFTs and LAPACK functionality.
+The compiler can be obtained for free at intel.com.

 ## Getting started

 Introductory information is provided in the [getting started guide](./doc/getting-started.pdf).